- Companies that have a geographical department in Denmark and have the finances and facilities to run the project.

 The committee consists of 24-28 members, representing both respected researchers and senior figures from the Danish private business community.
 The committee makes recommendations on the applications, in the end it is Innovation Fund Denmark that makes the decision.

-The application is evaluated on four criteria:
+The application is assessed on three criteria

 Once the project has been approved, you will be notified of this in the e-grant.
 After this, the company must submit signed commitments and the university must submit signed commitments and enrollment certificates.